truenas/documentation/content/SCALE/DataProtection/CloudSyncTaskGoogleDrive.md

 + **Sync**: Keep files newly created or deleted the same.
 + **Copy**: Copy new files to the appropriate target (i.e., TrueNAS pulls files from Google Drive or pushes files to Google Drive).
-+ **Move**: Copies files to the target and then delete files from the source.
++ **Move**: Copy files to the target and then delete files from the source.
 Using Move, users can set a folder in Google Drive for archival, and move older documents to that folder from their Drive account.
 Those files would then automatically get backed up to their TrueNAS storage.

 ![TasksCloudSyncTask](/images/SCALE/TasksCloudSyncTask.png "TasksCloudSyncTask")